HEC Paris: TRIUM Global Executive MBA

 HEC also offers the TRIUM Global Executive MBA programme jointly with Stern School of Business of NYU and the London School of Economics.
 It is divided into six modules that are held in five international business locations over 16 months.

-PhD Program

-The HEC Paris PhD in Management provides training for careers in research and academia.
-It offers 7 specialisations and usually takes 4–5 years to complete.
-The specialisations offered are Accounting & Management Control, Economics & Decision Sciences, Finance, Information Systems & Operations Management, Management & Human Resources, Marketing, and Strategy & Business Policy.
-As of December 2020, there are 59 students in the program, representing 18 nationalities.
-More than 90% of the students join an academic career upon completion.
-All PhD students receive a full tuition waiver, a five-year cost-of-living scholarship and research support funding.

 Admissions

-HEC Paris is among the most selective French grandes écoles.
-The number of applications has steadily increased over the years.
+Massive Online Open Courses

+HEC Paris is also participating in the new wave of distance learning, by creating its own online training courses via MOOCs available on Coursera.

 Research and Entrepreneurship

 HEC Paris has several centres of research: